-The Host software package allows the user to copy individual programs and configuration details from and to your eCNA-100.
-Due to limitations set by the front panel's attributes, the Host package must be used to access these functions.
+The Dos Host and CineSuite software package allow the user to copy individual programs and configuration details from and to your eCNA-100.
+Due to limitations imposed by the eCNA-100 front panel, the Host/ CineSuite package must be used to access these functions.